16 Introduction to SQL with dbplyr

 and the specification with more rows

 ).
-The code that we wrote is not actually looking in the entire data set for matches that are longer than 240 minutes: it is saving time by only performing our query on part of the database table.
+The code that we wrote is not actually looking in the entire data set for ratings that are higher than 9.0: it is saving time by only performing our query on part of the database table.
 This is very useful behaviour for database tables that are very, very large, where code might take a long time to run.

 If we want to obtain the result of our query as a tibble